NixOS/nix.dev/source/guides/recipes/dependency-management.md

 As an example, we will use the previously created expression with an older version of Nixpkgs.

-Enter the development environment, create a new directory, and set up niv with a different version of Nixpkgs:
+Enter the development environment, create a new directory, and set up npins with a different version of Nixpkgs:

 ```shell-session
 $ nix-shell